jellyfin/jellyfin.org/docs/general/administration/configuration.md

 ## Database

-Jellyfin stores its library metadata in a SQLite database (`jellyfin.db`) inside the [data directory](#data-directory).
+By default, Jellyfin stores its library metadata in a SQLite database (`<Data Directory>/jellyfin.db`) in the [data directory](#data-directory).
+Set the `path` custom database option to use a different database file.
 Since 10.11 the SQLite provider can be tuned through a `database.xml` file in the [configuration directory](#configuration-directory).
 This file is optional.
 If it is missing, the built in defaults are used.

 Most installs never need to touch this.
 The main reason to tune it is a large library (roughly 100k+ items) where broad queries such as `/Artists`, `/Studios` and `/Genres` feel slow, which is usually the SQLite page cache being too small to hold the working set (see [jellyfin/jellyfin#17405](https://github.com/jellyfin/jellyfin/issues/17405)).